Just Married: Plot

 The couple secure a luxurious Venetian hotel with the grudging financial help of Sarah's father.
 They go sightseeing, but Tom quickly gets bored and abandons her to watch sports in a bar.
 Sarah runs into Peter, who is staying at their hotel on business.
 This prompts her to initiate a conversation with Tom in which they reveal their secrets about her dog's death and Peter.
 They each storm out of the hotel and go their separate ways: he going back to the bar, where he meets American tourist Wendy, and she going sightseeing, where Peter follows her.

 Wendy flirts and dances with Tom, who escapes through a bathroom window when he realizes she wants to have sex with him.
 He returns to the hotel, learning that Sarah has gone out with Peter for the evening.
 Accosted by Wendy, he finds himself tricked into walking her to his hotel room, where she rips off her top before Tom blurts out that he's on his honeymoon, upon which she finally leaves.

 Sarah gets drunk so Peter takes her back to the hotel.
 When he kisses her at the entrance, she slaps him, reminding him that she's on her honeymoon.
 Tom sees the kiss from the balcony but not the slap.
 When he confronts her in their room, Sarah finds Wendy's bra.
 Peter bursts in to ask her to run away with him to Seattle, leading to a fight that lands Tom and Sarah in jail – still without consummating their marriage.
 Peter bails them out and the couple angrily decide to go home to Los Angeles, returning to the opening moments of the film.

-Sarah has moved out and Tom wants to get back with her.
-Receiving advice from his father, he attempts to see her at her family's estate, but is unsuccessful trying to ram the gate.
-However, Sarah opens it herself after seeing Tom make a romantic speech to the camera and they rush together to proclaim their love for each other.
-Sarah's family finally accepts Tom and Sarah's relationship.